 • Children's Center

-Mayo Clinic Q and A: Your child’s storm anxiety
+Mayo Clinic Q and A: Helping your child with fear and anxiety about storms

 ANSWER: It’s common for children your daughter’s age to be afraid of storms.
 There are many things you can do at home that may ease her anxiety.
 If you find her fear of storms does not improve, or if the anxiety begins to interfere with daily life, consider having her talk with a therapist or counselor.

-During a storm, it is reasonable for a child to seek comfort from a parent or caregiver.
+During a storm, it is reasonable for a child to seek comfort from a parent.
 Storms can be scary.
-For children who are particularly sensitive to noise or light, thunder and lightning can be particularly challenging.
-For some children with a significant fear of storms, the problem comes not so much from a storm itself, but from the anticipation of a storm.
+For children who have a significant fear of storms, the problem comes not so much from a storm itself, but from the anticipation of a storm.
 That anticipation can result in ongoing stress and anxiety.

 As you describe, many kids like your daughter are hesitant to leave the house if they think they may get caught in a storm.
 They may try to avoid outdoor activities.
 This stress can get in the way of other aspects of their lives, such as schoolwork, because the fear makes it hard for them to concentrate.
 It can be wearing on parents, too, as the children look for constant reassurance that there is not going to be a storm.

 Knowledge also can be helpful.
-Books, websites or other resources that discuss weather are a good place for your daughter to learn more.
-Learning more about the weather and understanding what causes a storm can help ease some children’s anxiety about when a storm may happen.
+Books, websites or other resources that discuss storms are a good place for your daughter to learn more.
+Understanding what causes a storm can ease some children’s anxiety about when a storm may happen.
 Just be careful that the sources you choose focus on the storms themselves, rather than dwelling on the destruction they may cause.

 Try to help your daughter decrease her “safety behaviors.”
 These are the things she does that make her feel a little better but don’t really do anything to keep her safe, including checking the forecast or asking about heading to shelter.
 When kids rely on these behaviors, it prevents them from learning that they can handle uncertainty.
 As these behaviors decrease, children come to see that they can manage not knowing exactly what’s going to happen, and things often turn out fine.

-As you work through ways to help your daughter handle her fear, remember that it is important to be supportive and encouraging.
+As you work through ways to help your daughter handle her fear, remember that it is important to be warm and encouraging.
 Never punish or belittle a child for being afraid.

 If the fear continues despite your attempts, or if it gets worse or becomes distressing to you as a parent, then it is time to seek professional help.